Edwards-R/redlist_docs/irecord_data_analysis/bounds_check_code/spatial_scrapbook.md

 # Spatial Scrapbook
+This documentation is primarily intended for myself and will not be part of the final written work.
+In here are various code snippets, ideas, comments to myself on things that worked, things that didn't, where I went wrong etc. There is far less emphasis on standard formatting or continuity, but there is still non-Red List information worth keeping in here.

 ## Attempt 1
 Get the basic data, then find the `bind_year` - the closest year match in the library of spatial polygons that exists.